Have questions? We're here.

 Carcass Island

-Carcass Island lies to the northwest of the Falklands archipelago (Malvinas).
+Carcass Island lies to the north-west of the Falklands archipelago (Malvinas).
 A mature tussac plantation covers much of the lower ground below Jason Hill to the east.
 The availability of abundant cover and the absence of cats, rats and mice throughout the island have made for a spectacularly large population of small birds, which is one of Carcass Island´s most delightful features.
-Gentoo and Magellanic penguins also nest here.
+Gentoo and Magellanic Penguins do also nest here.
 Peale´s and Commerson´s dolphins come frequently close to the shoreline to get a glimpse of the visitors as well.
-At the settlement with its beautiful gardens, enjoy tea and cookies with the locals.
-Overnight sail around the northern islands of the archipelago in easterly direction to reach the capital, Stanley, the following morning.
+At the settlement with its beautiful gardens, you are invited to enjoy tea and cookies with the locals.

 Day 4: Eastern Falkland Islands (Malvinas) | At Sea

-Explore the quaint little town of Stanley and its wonderful museum, souvenir shops, and pubs in the morning.
+In the morning hours, you have time to explore the quaint little town of Stanley and its wonderful Museum, souvenir shops and pubs.
 The town was established in the early 1840´s.
 Isolation and the weather conditions made life hard, but progress was gradual and punctuated by the extremely eventful times of involvement in two world wars.

 For those who are more interested in the outstanding wildlife the Islands have to offer, you do not even have to leave town to enjoy it.
 Southern Giant Petrels often fly close to the shoreline.
 The endemic Falkland Steamer Ducks abound on the shorelines while Kelp Gulls can often be seen flying together with Dolphin Gulls.
 The less obvious but frequent visitors to Stanley area are Black-crowned Night Herons, Red-backed Hawks and Peregrine Falcons.
 Turkey Vultures are regularly seen on top of any prominent building.
 Many pairs of Upland Geese frequent the park and it might be nice to take a stroll around the gardens of town to see some of the singing birds as well.

-In the afternoon it is time to set sail, heading for South Georgia.
+In the early afternoon it is time to set sail, heading for South Georgia.

 Day 5-6: At Sea

-These two days at sea involve an extensive lecture series with expert naturalists who share their knowledge of the wildlife and unique ecosystems encountered throughout the entire voyage.
+An extensive lecture program is offered during the days at sea.
+Expert naturalists share their knowledge of the wildlife and unique ecosystems you can encounter throughout our voyage.
 South Georgia is widely regarded as one of the most beautiful and inspiring places on earth with more wildlife than virtually anywhere else on the planet.

 Day 7: At Sea | South Georgia

-South Georgia comes into sight today!
+South Georgia comes in sight!
 Though extremely isolated, it has amazing scenery ranging from high mountains and mighty glaciers to deep fjords and low-lying grassland.
-If the weather is favorable, aim to visit one of the following sites in the late afternoon:
+If the weather is favorable, you would aim to visit one of the following sites in the late afternoon:

 Elsehul